openfaas/faas-netes/chart/openfaas/README.md

 It is recommended that you install OpenFaaS to ARM machines [using k3sup](https://k3sup.dev/) instead of helm directly since it will determine the correct values to be used.

 See also: [Kubernetes and Raspberry Pi in the docs](https://docs.openfaas.com/deployment/kubernetes)

+## Kubernetes versioning
+This Helm chart currently supports version 1.16+

+Note that OpenFaaS itself may support a wider range of versions, [see here](../../README.md#kubernetes-versions)

 ## Getting help